What is cryptocurrency?

 How does Cryptocurrency work?

-Cryptocurrency work on a distributed public ledger called a blockchain, a record of all transactions updated and kept by currency holders.
+So, Cryptocurrency works on a distributed public ledger called a blockchain, a record of all transactions updated and kept by currency holders.

 If you have cryptocurrency, you have nothing real.
 You have a key that permits you to transfer a record or unit of measurement from person to person without a trusted third party.